-As a fuel, hydrogen is highly flammable and so hydrogen leaks generate a serious risk of fire.
+As a fuel, hydrogen is highly flammable and leaks generate a serious risk of fire.
 However, hydrogen fires are markedly different to fires involving other fuels.
 When heavier fuels and hydrocarbons, like petrol or diesel, leak they pool close to the ground.
-In contrast, hydrogen is one of the lightest elements on earth, so when a leak occurs hydrogen rapidly disperses upwards.
+In contrast, hydrogen is one of the lightest elements on earth, so when a leak occurs the gas rapidly disperses upwards.
 This makes ignition less likely, but a further difference is that hydrogen ignites and burns more easily than petrol or diesel.
 In fact, even a spark of static electricity from a person’s finger is enough to set off an explosion when hydrogen is available.
 Hydrogen flame is also invisible, so it is hard to pin-point where is the actual ‘fire’ is, but it generates a low radiant heat due to the absence of carbon and tends to burn out quickly.

 Hydrogen is odourless, colourless and tasteless, so leaks are hard to detect using human senses alone.
-Hydrogen is non-toxic, but in indoor environments like battery storage rooms, hydrogen may build up and cause asphyxiation by displacing oxygen.
+Hydrogen is non-toxic, but in indoor environments like battery storage rooms, it may build up and cause asphyxiation by displacing oxygen.
 This danger can be offset to some extent by adding odorants to hydrogen fuel, giving it an artificial smell and alerting users in case of a leak.
 But as hydrogen disperses quickly, the odorant is unlikely to travel with it.
 Hydrogen leaking indoors quickly collects, initially at ceiling level and eventually fills up the room.
-Therefore, the placement of gas detectors is key in early detection of a hydrogen leak.
+Therefore, the placement of gas detectors is key in early detection of a leak.

 Hydrogen is usually stored and transported in liquified hydrogen tanks.
 The last concern is that because it is compressed, liquid hydrogen is extremely cold.
 If hydrogen should escape from its tank and come in contact with skin it can cause severe frostbite, or even the loss of extremities.